Nix(OS) Cheatsheet

 3. Using nix shell to create a temporary shell

-4. Development environment using nix develop
+4. Development environments using nix develop

 Resources #